-The unaudited pro forma consolidated financial statements of the Company are comprised of the pro forma consolidated statement of financial position as at December 31, 2020, and the pro forma consolidated statements of profit or loss and other comprehensive income for the year ended December 31, 2020, including for the constructed twelvementh period from November 30, 2019 to November 30, 2020 of MYM Nutraccuticals Inc.
+The unaudited pro forma consolidated financial statements of the Company are comprised of the pro forma consolidated statement of financial position as at December 31, 2020, and the pro forma consolidated statements of profit or loss and other comprehensive income for the year ended December 31, 2020, including for the constructed twelvemonth period from November 30, 2019 to November 30, 2020 of MYM Nutraceuticals Inc.

 Such unaudited pro forma consolidated financial statements have been prepared using historical consolidated financial statements of IM Cannabis Corp. (the "Company" or "IMC"), Trichome Financial Corp. ("Trichome"), and MYM Nutraceuticals Inc. ("MYM"), respectively, as more particularly described in the notes to such unaudited pro forma consolidated financial statements.
 In preparing such unaudited pro forma consolidated financial statements, the Company has not independently verified the financial statements of Trichome and MYM that were used to prepare the unaudited pro forma consolidated financial statements.
-The historical consolidated financial information has been adjusted in the unaudited pro forma consolidated financial statements to give effect to events that are: (i) directly attributable to the pro forma events, for which there are firm commitments and for which the complete financial effects are objectively determinable; and (ii) with respect to the unaudited pro forma consolidated statement of profit or loss and other comprehensive income, expected to have a continuing impact on the combined company's results.
+The historical consolidated financial information has been adjusted in the unaudited pro forma consolidated financial statements.
+The historical consolidated financial information has been adjusted in the complete financial effects are objectively determinable; and (ii) with respect to the unaudited pro forma consolidated statement of profit or loss and other comprehensive income, expected to have a continuing impact on the combined company's results.
 As such, the impact from merger-related expenses is not included in the unaudited pro forma consolidated financial statement of profit or loss and other comprehensive income.